richard-austin/security-cam/README.md

 ### NTP Server
 The NVR runs an NTP server (https://chrony-project.org/) to provide time synchronisation for cameras without them needing to be connected to the internet.

+If you want to isolate cameras from their cloud service, you can either block their IP addresses from internet access on your router, or set the camera to a fixed IP and set the default gateway to the cameras own IP address.
+This will leave access to the LAN, but not external addresses.
+For the NTP time control to work, you must then set the cameras NTP server address to the NVR IP address.
 ## Development

 #### Platform for Development